headshot of Jason Libby, PhD.

 Jason C. Libby ’22

-Current position: Postsecondary Education Pathways & Opportunities Manager, Maine Department of Education
+Current position: Early College Education Pathways and Early College Coordinator at the Maine Department of Education

 Libby began his career in education at Clarkson University in Potsdam, New York.
 Leaving as associate dean of students, he returned to Maine and served as executive director of a historic preservation non-profit for seven years.
 Libby entered state service in 2014 as a public policy analyst and began working at the Maine Department of Education in 2018 where he had previously interned in 1999.
 He currently administers the Department’s early college coursework programs and state diploma program, among other duties.
 Additionally, Libby taught history and political science coursework at Central Maine Community College and co-taught a political science course at The University of Maine.
 Libby has served on multiple community organizations boards and committees including the Androscoggin Land Trust, Pine Tree Council Scouts of Maine, Maine Historic Preservation Commission, Maine Bicentennial Commission, and several municipal committees